·3 min read

-This cluster is the non-real-estate context for why Frankfurt works as a home.
+These notes are the non-real-estate context for why Frankfurt works as a home.
 Culture, events, weekend rhythms, sport, the Main river, the Taunus.
 Written from the 41st floor but about street-level life.

 Most Frankfurt real estate writing treats the city as a financial address and stops there.
 The truth is more textured.
 Frankfurt is a small European capital with a world-class skyline, a real football club, the largest trade fair in the world alongside Milan, a significant book fair, a dense Michelin ring, and one of the better Sunday-afternoon-on-the-Main experiences in continental Europe.
 Ignoring the city around the apartment is a weak way to buy a home.

-This cluster makes that context explicit.
+These notes make that context explicit.

-Posts in this cluster
+Posts in this thread

 Linking